arbor-sim/arbor/doc/py_overview.rst

     export PYTHONPATH="path/to/arbor/install/lib/python3.6/site-packages:$PYTHONPATH"

-With this setup, the Arbor python module ``arbor`` can be imported with python3 via
+With this setup, the Arbor python module :mod:`arbor` can be imported with python3 via

     >>> import arbor